patriciogonzalezvivo/glslViewer/README.md

 * `uniform vec4 iDate;` <br>
   [year, month (0-11), day of month (1-31), time of day (in seconds)], like `u_date`.
+* `uniform vec4 iMouse;` <br>
+  `iMouse` is initialized to 0, and only changes while the left mouse button (LMB) is being held down.
+  * Mouse coordinates are integers in the range [0,0]..iResolution.xy.
+  * `iMouse.xy` is the current mouse coordinates in pixels, while the LMB is being held down.
+When the LMB is released, `iMouse.xy` is set to the current coordinates, then stops changing.
+  * `iMouse.zw` is set to the current mouse coordinates at the instant when the LMB is pressed, remains constant as long as the LMB is held down, and is set to `-iMouse.zw` when the LMB is released.
+  * If the LMB is up, then iMouse.xy is the mouse location at the most recent mouseup event, and iMouse.zw is the negative of the mouse location at the most recent mousedown event.
+    For example, after a mouse click, iMouse might be [216,320,-216,-320].

+Demo: examples/numbers.frag

 ### Textures